maedbhk/cerebellum_connectivity/README.md

     $ brew install pipenv

-Navigate to the top-level directory in 'cerebellum_connectivity' and install the packages from the `Pipfile.lock`.
+Navigate to the top-level directory in `cerebellum_connectivity` and install the packages from the `Pipfile.lock`.
 This will automatically create a new virtual environment for you and install all requirements using the correct version of python.

     $ pipenv install